This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 How to Test Firewood for Dryness

-Once you purchase a moisture meter, you'll never question whether the wood surface is too moist, or if the core of the freshly chopped log has a high humidity level.
+Once you have a pin moisture meter, you'll never question whether the wood surface is too moist, or if the core of the freshly chopped log has a high humidity level.
 Here’s how to use it:

 2. Insert the Moisture Meter Probes: Push the probes of the moisture meter into the wood for deep moisture detection.
-Ensure the probes are in contact with the inner part of the wood for an accurate reading.
+Make sure the probes are in contact with the inner part of the wood for an accurate reading.
 (YES, the probes are very sharp.
-Do not attempt to test your own moisture level.)
+Do not attempt to test your own human moisture level.)

-3. Read the Measurement: The assessment of moisture content should be 20% or less for burning.
+3. Read the Measurement: The assessment of moisture in wood should be 20% or less for burning.
 If the reading is higher, the wood needs more time to dry.

 Rumpl and Snow Peak blanket collaboration.